Dry Creek, South Australia

 Dry Creek is a mostly industrial suburb north of Adelaide, containing significant wetlands.
-A substantial area was devoted to salt crystallisation pans until 2014, with plans to redevelop the site for housing.
+Until 2014, a substantial area was devoted to salt crystallisation pans and there are plans to redevelop the site for housing.

-This housing plan, first put forward in 2008, was revived in 2013, for a proposed 10,000 homes.
+This housing plan, first proposed in 2008, was revived in 2013, for a proposed 10,000 homes.
 Salt production ceased in 2014, and in 2016 Ridley Corporation, which managed the salt pans, sold the land to Adelaide Resource Recovery.

-Description
+Dry Creek salt crystallisation pans, view to the south-west, 2008.
+The Dry Creek channel borders the pans along their northern edge (bottom of photo) and joins with Swan Alley creek (just visible on the right of the photo).

+History

-It is named for the Dry Creek, a stream and drain which flows through the suburb and into Swan Alley, a tidal distributary of Barker Inlet, Gulf St Vincent.
+The area is named for the Dry Creek, a stream and drain which flows through the suburb and into Swan Alley, a tidal distributary of Barker Inlet, Gulf St Vincent.

-It was the site of the soapworks of W. H. Burford & Sons from 1923 (adjacent to the Dry Creek railway station, and formerly used for smelting ore from Broken Hill) and a pioneering "garden suburb" for its employees, designed by W. J. Earle (who also laid out Cadbury's model town at Claremont, Tasmania).
-The name Burford Gardens has vanished, but its streets remain: Flame Avenue, Gum Avenue, Wattle Avenue, Grevillea Avenue and Bushwood Avenue.
+After 1923, Dry Creek was the site of the soapworks of W. H. Burford & Sons.
+The factory was adjacent to the Dry Creek railway station, and had formerly been used for smelting ore from Broken Hill.
+Burford's developed a pioneering "garden suburb" for its employees, designed by W. J. Earle, who also laid out the model town for Cadbury at Claremont, Tasmania.
+The Burford Gardens name has vanished, but its streets remain: Flame Avenue, Gum Avenue, Wattle Avenue, Grevillea Avenue and Bushwood Avenue.

-The buildings of the former Dry Creek explosives depot, now State heritage-listed, are on Magazine Road between the Salisbury Highway South Road Connector and the salt pans.
+The buildings of the former Dry Creek explosives depot, now State heritage listed, are sited on Magazine Road, between the Salisbury Highway South Road Connector and the salt pans.